East Carolina vs. Tulane odds, picks, score predictions

 The East Carolina Pirates (3-2) travel to play the Tulane Green Wave (4-1) in an American Conference battle on Thursday evening.
 Last week, East Carolina beat Army 28-6, as they've won three of their last four games.
 Meanwhile, the Green Wave beat Tulsa 31-14 last week.
 East Carolina leads the all-time series 12-8 but has lost five of the last six games versus Tulane.

 Kickoff from the Benson Field at Yulman Stadium in New Orleans is at 7:30 p.m.
 ET.
 The Green Wave are 6.5-point favorites in the latest Tulane vs. East Carolina odds, while the over/under for total points scored is 53.5 via SportsLine consensus.
-The under has hit in the last three ECU games and in the last two Tulane contests.
+The under has hit in the last three ECU games and in the last two Green Wave contests.
+Tulane is at -231 on the money line (risk $231 to win $100), while ECU is at +190 (risk $100 to win $190).
 Before making any East Carolina vs. Tulane picks, check out the college football predictions from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: